 The country is a producer of iron, phosphates, limestone, gravel and sand.
-Yet social conflicts around revenue redistribution to resource-rich communities and mine rehabilitations have been widespread.
+Political unrest and social conflicts around revenue redistribution to resource-rich communities and mine rehabilitations have been widespread.
 The national EITI is expanding outreach to mining communities, including canvassing citizens’ demand for information.
-The EITI can provide an instrument for tracking enforcement of rules and taxes, monitoring the ongoing updating of the mining cadastre for instance.
+The EITI can provide an instrument for tracking enforcement of rules and taxes as well as monitoring the ongoing updating of the mining cadastre and mining code.

 The three main taxes and fees imposed on companies operating in the mining sector include corporate income tax, a levy on service providers (retenue sur prestation de services – RSPS) and dividends.
 The Tax Commissioner (“Commissariat des Impôts) is the main body responsible for collecting and managing taxes paid to the central government.
 Regional and municipal governments (“communes” and “prefectures”) are responsible for levying and collecting local taxes, but also receive a share of land, waste management and professional taxes as subnational transfers.

 The current Mining Code does not contain clear provisions dealing with the publication of contracts.
 However, some mining contracts are published on the website of the Directorate of Mining and Geology.